DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-One last thing to note is that unlike the `readonly` property modifier, assignability isn’t bidirectional between regular `Array`s and `ReadonlyArray`s.
+One last thing to note is that unlike the `readonly` property modifier, assignability isn't bidirectional between regular `Array`s and `ReadonlyArray`s.

 ```ts
 let x: readonly string[] = [];